-You start off in the pretty village of Buttermere which takes its name from the lake.
+It's a short stroll south from the village centre to the lake.
 You then pick up the shoreline trail passing through a rock tunnel beneath Hassness on the way round.
 The fells of Fleetwith Pike and Haystacks make a tremendous backdrop to the walk.

 For great views back down to the water you could try the climb to the lovely Rannerdale Knotts which overlooks Buttermere and Crummock Water.
 The small fell also includes the delightful bluebell valley.